 Post-2020 global biodiversity framework

-2020 is a big year for biodiversity, because under the Convention on Biological Diversity (CBD) a new Global Biodiversity Framework is being negotiated.
+2020 was hailed as a big year for biodiversity, as under the Convention on Biological Diversity (CBD), a new Global Biodiversity Framework (GBF) was to be negotiated.
 This framework will define targets and pathways for the conservation and management of biodiversity for the next decade and beyond.
+Due to COVID-19 pandemic, this process was delayed, and the global biodiversity framework is expected to be adopted in 2022 at the 15th meeting of the Conference of the Parties (COP 15) in Kunming, China.

-As the United Nations agency focusing on trade, UNCTAD is steering, engaging and consulting with BioTrade partners and key stakeholders to contribute to the global biodiversity framework.
-UNCTAD’s BioTrade Initiative and its partners have been promoting sustainable trade of goods and services derived from native biodiversity under the criteria of environmental, social and economic sustainability.
-Moreover, UNCTAD’s role in promoting trade in biodiversity products and services have been reaffirmed for over a decade by its 195 Member States.
+As the United Nations agency focusing on trade and development, UNCTAD is steering, engaging, and consulting with BioTrade partners and key stakeholders to contribute to the global biodiversity framework.
+Focus has been on promoting the trade of sustainably produced and sourced good and services under environmental, social, and economic sustainability criteria.
+Moreover, UNCTAD’s role in promoting trade in biodiversity products and services have been reaffirmed for over a decade by its 195 Member States, including in 2021 with the Bridgetown Covenant.